 Small Sweets

 It’s nice to have some small dessert foods at a brunch.
-These could be something simple like little chocolates or truffles, or something a little fancier like these White Chocolate Candied Lemon Slices.
+These could be something simple like little chocolates or truffles, something on the healthier side like fresh fruit dipped in chocolate, or something really fancy like the candied lemons below.
 You can also change the rose petal garnish on these to suit a theme or holiday!

 Cheese Boards